vaishali18lalit/Build_nn_scratch/README.md

 #### Getting Started
 To get started with this project, follow these steps:

-Clone the Repository: Clone this repository to your local machine using git clone https://github.com/yourusername/neural-network-from-scratch.git.

 Navigate to the Directory: Move into the project directory using cd neural-network-from-scratch.